SAFETY AT THE GARDEN OF CHILDREN, LTD

 When children are enrolled, the parent or guardian will provide a list of persons authorized to pick up the child.
 Children will only be released to individuals on the “Authorizations For Pick Up” list.
 If anyone that we do not recognize tries to pick up your child, we will ask them for a picture ID, and verify that they are on the list.

 Each classroom and the playground have video cameras recording the day.
 There is a live feed projected in the Director’s office and at the front desk (where parents can view).
-We have the ability to replay the day’s events if need be.
+We have live feed only.

 - In the unlikely event a child is lost, the parents and authorities will be immediately notified.
 In the unlikely event of a tornado, the children will be moved to a secure location in the building.
 In the unlikely event of a fire, the building will be immediately evacuated.
 Fire and tornado drills are routinely conducted once a month to ensure teacher and child preparedness.

 - In the event a child has an accident, becomes seriously ill, or is injured at the Garden of Children, an Accident/Incident Report will be filled out at the time of the incident.
 If it is a minor accident/incident/illness, the parent/guardian will be given a copy of the report when they pick up their child.
 If the accident/incident/illness requires any medical attention, the parent/guardian will be notified immediately and the child will be transported to the nearest medical facility.
 In the event a child runs a fever over 101 degrees, the parent/guardian will be notified immediately and the child will be sent home.
 When they have been fever free, without the use of Tylenol for 24 hours, they are able to return.
-In the event a child contracts a contagious illness such as pink eye, thrush, chicken pox, or similar, all parents/ guardians are notified (no names used) with posting on the classroom door.
 The child can return after use of antibiotics for 24 hours.

 - Seat Belts: All GOC vehicles are equipped with seatbelts.
 All occupants of the vehicle are required to wear seatbelts any time the vehicle is in motion.
 Additionally, all occupants are required to remain seated at all times.
 Car seats and boosters are also used for children based on the age, weight, and height requirements.
 Please note: If your child does not obey the rules while riding in a GOC vehicle, he/she may be barred from riding in any GOC vehicle in the future.

 - All GOC busses/vans are equipped with cellular phones.
-The phones are programmed for instant notification of the school (Director) and 911 in the event of any emergency.
+The phones are programmed for instant notification of the Director and 911 in the event of any emergency.
 All drivers are certified in First Aid and CPR.

-- All Teachers, Directors, Assistant Directors, Drivers, and Infant Nursery staff are trained in First Aid, and CPR and must maintain certification.
+- All Teachers, Directors, Assistant Directors, Drivers, and Infant staff are trained in First Aid, and CPR (for all ages) and must maintain certification.

 - All employees receive mandatory safety training when hired including: Child Safety and Play Ground Rules, Virginia Rules and Regulations, Child Discipline, and Hazardous Materials.
 Additional safety training is required as part of our ongoing annual training, and ongoing training modules.